KeyFramesOfVi/csv_interpreter/README.md

 To run in development mode, use `npm run start`
 To run in production, use `npm run build`

+The application uses List Virtualization in order to render subsets of the CSV file at once based on what part of the window the user is viewing.
+This allows users to run a much larger CSV file without the worry of massive delays in speed with the DOM.

 The application is currently being hosted at:
 `https://victor-cabrera.github.io/csv_interpreter/`